PatrickNv23/PatrickNv23/README.md

 Hello, thanks for visiting my profile.
 🔭 I am a software developer specializing in web applications.
-🌱 I have about 1 year and a half studying the most used technologies in the frontend such as Html, Css and JavaScript.
+🌱 I have about 3 year studying the most used technologies in the frontend such as Html, Css and JavaScript.
 🌱 I have knowledge about relational databases like MySQL and SQL Server.
 💬 I have knowledge about object-oriented programming and Rest services using Java, C#, Spring framework and ASP.NET.
 💬 I have knowledge about design patterns and object-oriented software architecture.